-- ✓ Eat at least 3 small meals and 3 snacks each day.
+- Eat at least 3 small meals and 3 snacks each day.
 Eat slowly.
-Chew your food well. - ✓ Drink at least 6 to 8 cups (1500 to 2000 mL) of fluid per day. - " Good fluid choices: water, milk/non dairy alternatives, V8, broth, herbal tea or decaffeinated coffee. - " Limit your intake of caffeinated drinks such as regular coffee, tea, or energy drinks. - ✓ Eat protein with each meal and snack.
+Chew your food well. - ✓ Drink fluids 30 minutes before or after meals, instead of with meals.
+Only take sips with meals as needed.
+This may help you to not feel full as quickly. - ✓ Drink at least 6 to 8 cups (1500 to 2000 mL) of fluid per day. - " Good fluid choices: water, milk/non dairy alternatives, V8, broth, herbal tea or decaffeinated coffee. - " Limit your intake of caffeinated drinks such a regular coffee, tea, or energy drinks.

+- ✓ Eat protein with each meal and snack.
 Your body will need more protein that usual after surgery.
-Protein is important for healing and maintaining your strength. - " Foods high in protein: meat, chicken, fish, eggs, milk/non dairy alternatives, cheese, tofu, yogurt and smooth nut butters like peanut or almond butter.

-- ✓ Eat some healthy fats like vegetable oils, avocado, olives and nuts. - ✓ Add water-soluble fiber to your diet gradually, to avoid constipation (trouble having bowel movements) from pain medication. - " Water-soluble fiber foods: oats, whole grains, nut butters, fruit and vegetables - ✓ If you feel constipated, you may take a mild laxative.
+Protein is important for healing and maintaining your strength. - " Foods high in protein: meat, chicken, fish, eggs, milk/non dairy alternatives, cheese, tofu, yogurt and smooth nut butters like peanut or almond butter. - ✓ Eat some healthy fats like vegetable oils, avocado, olives and nuts. - ✓ Add water-soluble fibre to your diet gradually, to avoid constipation (trouble having bowel movements) from pain medication. - " Water-soluble fibre foods: oats, whole grains, nut butters, fruit and vegetables - ✓ If you feel constipated, you may take a mild laxative.
 Ask your community pharmacist for help to choose a mild laxative. - Limit high fat, fried and greasy foods. - \ Avoid drinking alcohol for at least 8 weeks after your surgery.
 If you drink 4 to 8 alcoholic drinks per day, do not stop drinking alcohol suddenly.
 Instead, talk to your health-care team about your alcohol intake and what you should do.